-This aromatic Fjord Trout broth recipe blends flavours of the east with distinctly French techniques.
+This aromatic trout broth recipe blends flavours of the east with distinctly French techniques.
 Lemongrass, ginger and coriander flavour the creamy broth beautifully, which is finished with mussels for an extra hit of seaside flavour.

 The folder name